yairchu/quartic/README.markdown

 For that a type-class providing primitive roots of unity would be required.
 The class providing the primitive square root of unity, `(-1)`, exists in Haskell and it is `Floating`, but here we would need a primitive cubic root of unity..

+## Python implementation

+Numpy already has a built-in roots function, so this implementation isn't necessary.
+It was only made for comparison with the others.
+Also consider https://github.com/NKrvavica/fqs if you require a faster implementation than numpy.